Ashwin963/Cine-Reserve-Portal-System/README.md

 Install the xampp app in microsoft store.

+And I add new feature which is not in recent e-commerce website or application.

+The new feature is customer can view the theatre setup by virtually and it give more customer satisfaction.

 In xampp, start the Apache server and Mysql server in that.

 Download the file and copy-paste in your /Local Disk C/xampp/htdocs.